 8. Get your papers in order.

-Yep, like deboarding the plane and going through passport and customs control.
+Yep, it’s like deboarding the plane and going through passport and customs control.
 Do this earlier rather than later.

-- Been baptized?
+- Have you been baptized?
 Have a certificate.

 - Confirmed?
 Likewise.